mmgen/mmgen-wallet/doc/wiki/install-linux/Install-Bitcoind.md

 The bitcoin daemon on the **online computer** requires a complete and up-to-date blockchain for tracking addresses.
 Since its work is more CPU and disk intensive, a more powerful computer is required here.
-You'll also need plenty of free disk space for the growing blockchain (~220GB at the time of writing).
+You’ll also need plenty of free disk space for the growing blockchain (~265GB at the time of writing).

 Two blockchain operations are especially resource-intensive: **synchronizing the blockchain** and **importing existing addresses with balances**.
-If you synchronize often (once a week, for example) and take care to import your addresses **before** spending into them, then it's possible to get by with a more low-powered computer as your online machine.
+If you synchronize often (once a week, for example) and take care to import your addresses **before** spending into them, then it’s possible to get by with a more low-powered computer as your online machine.

 ### <a name='a_d'>Download:</a>